Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Warning System Experiments

 \subsection{Visuomotor Quadcopter Policy Example}

 We also developed our warning system to augment a visuomotor policy tasked with flying a quadcopter through a designated gate.
 The policy we use is an early version of that developed in \cite{LowEtAlRAL24_SousVide}.
-The policy is parameterized as a neural network that takes as input an RGB image and a history of partial state and action information, then outputs as a control action the normalized thrust and body angular rates.
-To generate training data for the policy, a Gaussian Splat \cite{Ye_gsplat, nerfstudio} representation of the physical environment is fit using real image data to create a visually realistic simulator.
-Within this simulator, the policy is trained via behavior cloning to mimic a model-based trajectory optimizer \cite{Verschueren2021} which has privileged information regarding the quadcopter state and quadcopter parameters (mass, thrust coefficient) that are randomized at initialization.
-For more details, we refer readers to the Appendix and the original work \cite{LowEtAlRAL24_SousVide}.
+The policy is parameterized as a neural network that takes as input an RGB image, a history of partial state and action information, and outputs normalized thrust and body angular rates.
+To generate training data for the policy, a Gaussian Splat \cite{kerbl20233d, Ye_gsplat, nerfstudio} representation of the physical environment is fit using real image data to create a visually realistic simulator.
+Specifically, the Gaussian Splat represents the scene as a set of 3D Gaussian primitives whose parameters (position, covariance, opacity, and color) are optimized from multi-view real images.
+Novel RGB views are then rendered by rasterizing and compositing these Gaussians in pixel space, enabling photorealistic reconstruction of the environment from arbitrary viewpoints.
+The policy is trained via behavior cloning to mimic a model-based trajectory optimizer which has privileged information regarding state and parameters (mass, thrust coefficient) that are randomized at initialization.

-To fit the warning system, we simulated $200$ trajectories in the Gaussian Splat while randomizing the initial quadcopter state and physical parameters and record the corresponding simulated images.
-We then watch replayed videos and using a simple user interface, and terminate any trajectories if we were convinced the policy had veered too far and was unlikely to pass through the gate.
-Using this human feedback, we flagged $45$ of the trajectories as unsafe and stored the $50 \times 50 \times 3$ downsampled RGB image data for use in the conformal warning system.
-Downsampled images (in the Gaussian Splat simulator) from an example safe and unsafe trajectory, as labeled by the human, are shown in Figure~\ref{fig: visuo_train_rollout}.
+To fit the warning system, we simulated $200$ trajectories while randomizing starting state/parameters and watched replayed videos.
+Using a simple user interface, a single annotator (an author) terminated any trajectories if they believed the policy had veered too far and was unlikely to pass through the gate, yielding $45$ unsafe trajectories.
+We stored $50 \times 50 \times 3$ RGB image data for use in the conformal warning system.
+Figure~\ref{fig: visuo_train_rollout} shows images from an example safe and unsafe trajectory, as labeled by the human.

+Instead of directly using images in the nearest neighbor procedure, we reuse the safe trajectories to learn a $400$ dimensional latent representation.
+We fit PCA, KPCA, and neural network autoencoder models to learn the transformation as well as a pretrained CLIP model~\cite{clip}.
+We compare simple models (PCA, KPCA) to expressive ones (autoencoder) to assess the effect of model capacity under limited data.
+Richer representations can help the nearest neighbor classifier better distinguish safe from unsafe data, but fitting these representations can require more data to generalize.
+We include a pretrained/frozen model (CLIP) as a potential method for obtaining expressive features without fitting to our small dataset.